Lemmings is PSPACE-complete: -Complete Instances

-If the lemming is coming from A and the door is open, then it must construct a stairway step, thus closing the door, and then stop immediately, using a Basher skill, in order to proceed to the right without \qq{hitting the ceiling} and turning around (refer to Figure~\ref{f1b}).
+If the lemming is traversing the ``close'' path and the door is open, then it must lay a stairway brick (to avoid falling into the deadly zones underneath), thus closing the door, and then it must stop immediately, using a Basher skill, in order to proceed to the right without ``hitting the ceiling'' and turning around (Figure~\ref{fdb}).
 If it does anything different, it is bound to enter some deadly zone and perish.
-In particular, it is straightforward to see that if it tries to build an additional stairway step when the door is already closed, then it cannot become a Basher because the permeable block is too low, so it eventually hits the ceiling, turns left and dies in the deadly zones no matter what it does.
+In particular, it is straightforward to see that if it tries to lay an additional stairway brick when the door is already closed, then it cannot become a Basher because the permeable block is too low, so it eventually hits the ceiling, turns left and dies in the deadly zones no matter what it does.

-If the lemming is coming from B, then it can open the door with a Basher skill, right before falling down, thanks to the permeable block on the left.
+If the lemming is traversing the ``open'' path, then it is allowed to open the door by using a Basher skill, right before falling down, thanks to the permeable blocks on the left (Figure~\ref{fdc}).
 If it ever becomes a Builder, then it is bound to die in a few time units, as it can be easily verified.

-When the lemming actually attempts to cross the door, it enters from the arrow marked with a letter C, and survives if and only if the door is open.
-Again, becoming a Builder at any time would kill it, no matter what it does next.
+When the lemming actually attempts to cross the door through the ``traverse'' path, it survives if and only if the door is open.
+Again, becoming a Builder at any time would kill it, no matter what it does next (Figure~\ref{fdd}).

 This completes the construction.
-It is clear, also referring to the proof of~\cite[Metatheorem~2.c]{viglietta}, that each of these levels is either unsolvable with any amount of Builder and Basher skills, or solvable with exponentially many of them.
+Each of these levels is either unsolvable with any amount of Builder and Basher skills, or solvable with exponentially many of them.
+Deciding whether it is one or the other is \PSPACE-complete.

 \end{proof}